sst/guide/_chapters/serverless-nodejs-starter.md

   - Works in production with CloudWatch
 - **Automatic support for multiple handler files**
   - No need to add a new entry to your `webpack.config.js`
+- **Add environment variables for your stages**

 ### Demo

-A demo version of this service is hosted on AWS - [`https://cvps1pt354.execute-api.us-east-1.amazonaws.com/dev/hello`](https://cvps1pt354.execute-api.us-east-1.amazonaws.com/dev/hello).
+A demo version of this service is hosted on AWS - [`https://z6pv80ao4l.execute-api.us-east-1.amazonaws.com/dev/hello`](https://z6pv80ao4l.execute-api.us-east-1.amazonaws.com/dev/hello).

 And here is the ES7 source behind it.